KazChe/flashcards_data/README.md

 ## notes

+working on
+- fixes to the UI
+- more refactoring
-working on fixes, more refactoring and adding more features to the prototype.
+- adding more features to the prototype
+    - communication with the web application to send the data